Tell us the truth about your infertility treatment experience!

 It is easy to see therefore why so many patients find trying to analyse and compare success rates so difficult when they are presented in different ways and calculated on the basis of different outcomes.
 The IVF success rates you will see on clinic websites will invariably be generic, that is to say, they will be measured against patients with different treatment requirements which could be as diverse as male factor infertility or ovulatory disfunction.
 It may also be difficult to compare a generic clinic with one that helps patients with a specific condition like low ovarian reserve – the latter may be more successful at treating such patients than generic clinics but due to the nature of the condition it follows that their overall success rate may appear low in comparison with other providers.

-IVF success rates by country—A comparison
+IVF success rates by country—a comparison

 There are differences in IVF outcomes between popular countries.
 It is not recommended, however, to assess the treatment quality between countries solely based on IVF success rates.
 Differences in IVF success rates between countries may not reflect differences in the quality of IVF treatment between countries – and the same rule applies when comparing the IVF clinics.